timoheimonen/securememo.app/README.md

 # securememo.app

 **securememo.app** is a simple, private memo service for sharing sensitive messages.
-Everything is encrypted right in your browser with AES-256 — and each note disappears forever once it’s read.
+Everything is encrypted right in your browser with AES-256 — and each note disappears forever once it’s read or when the time limit expires.

 ---